-Every so often, Chris will put in a dinner request: “I saw a Jamaican oxtail stew on Levi Roots a couple of weeks ago” he tells me, “can you make it tonight?”
+Every so often, my boyfriend will put in a dinner request: “I saw a Jamaican oxtail stew on Levi Roots a couple of weeks ago” he tells me, “can you make it tonight?”
 It sounds like a gentle question but is in fact a firm requisition.
 I’ve tried resisting once before and the look on his little face pulled so hard on the heart strings that I’m now conditioned to comply.
 Thankfully he was able to remember a few scant details, so a bit of light Googling and a recipe was formed.
 I marched off purposefully to pick up 1 kg oxtail pieces from a local butcher who describes his shop as, “Irish and Caribbean” – he is Irish, many of his customers Caribbean; it makes sense I suppose.

 I rolled the chunks in seasoned flour then browned them on all sides, in batches (so as not to crowd the pan), and set aside.
 I then softened some diced onion, carrot and celery before adding back the oxtail plus 3 cloves crushed garlic; 1.5 tablespoons thyme leaves; 2 scotch bonnet chillies; 2 tablespoons allspice; 4 large tomatoes, chopped; 2 bay leaves; 1 teaspoon of sugar; 1 litre of beef stock and a can of Guinness.
 I let this bubble gently for 3 hours before adding 2 cans of beans (I used kidney and pinto) for another 30-45 minutes.